sarahkona47/Movie-Recommender-using-shiny/README.md

 # **Infinity♾Watch** (Movie Recommender App)

-**Creators**: Kenny Nhan, Alex Shevchenko, Sarah Choi, Marshall Roll
+**Creators👨‍👩‍👦‍👦**: Kenny Nhan, Alex Shevchenko, Sarah Choi, Marshall Roll

 ## Introduction & Background
 (An introduction that motivates & outlines a clear, specific set of research questions.
 Also, provide some background on your topic)